logo Click here for the Department of Medicine Home Page Click here for the UC Irvine Home Page Click here for the School of Medicine Home Page

 Course Descriptions »

-Graduate Courses in Environmental Toxicology
+Graduate Courses in Environmental Health Sciences

-202 — Environmental Toxicology (4) Fall.
-Analysis of real problems involving toxic chemicals and the human food, air and water supplies, occupational exposures, and life styles.
+201 Case Studies in Environmental Toxicology (4) S. Analysis of real problems involving toxic chemicals and the human food, air, water supplies, occupational exposures, and lifestyles.
 Formal problems will be considered by small groups of students and discussed by the class.
+Prerequisite: EHS 206A-B, or consent of instructor.
 (Staff)

-206A,B — Target Organ Toxicology (6,6) Fall, Winter.
-Analysis of the responses occurring in individual organs of man and animals exposed to environmental chemicals at toxic levels; distinctive structural and functional features of ten organ systems are presented in terms of phenomena, mechanisms of action, and methods of study.
-(Staff)
+206A-B Target Organ Toxicology (4,4) W,S. Analysis of the responses occurring in individual organs of man and animals exposed to environmental chemicals at toxic levels; distinctive structural and functional features of ten organ systems are presented in terms of phenomena, mechanisms of action, and methods of study.
+Same as Public Health 277.
+(Luderer, Bondy and staff)

-264 — Environmental Health Sciences I: Introduction to Environmental Health Science (4).
+264 Environmental Health Sciences I: Introduction to Environmental Health Science (4).
 Convergence of agents (chemical, physical, biological, or psychosocial) in the environment can emerge as diseases influenced by social, political, and economic factors, allowing them to become rooted in society.
 How these agents from various spheres come together and impact human health.
 Prerequisite: graduate standing or consent of instructor.
 Same as Public Health 264/ Environmental Health, Science, and Policy E224/Epidemiology 264.
 (Wu)

 269 Air Pollution, Climate, and Health (4).
 Emission of air pollutants into the atmosphere, physical and meteorological processes that affect transport, and influence on global warming.
 Concepts of how and where people are most exposed, and how exposures and health effects differ in developed and developing regions.
 Same as Epidemiology 270/Public Health 269 and Environmental Health, Science, and Policy E247.
-(Wu)
+(Edwards)

-270 — Human Exposure to Environmental Contaminants (4).
+270 Human Exposure to Environmental Contaminants (4).
 Introduces founders of conceptual thought that environmental contaminants can impact health.
 Theory and principles of exposure assessment, the continuum from emissions of a contaminant into the environment to evidence of health effects in a population.
 Same as Epidemiology 270/Environmental Health, Science, and Policy E248/Public Health 270.
 (Edwards)

-298A,B,C — Environmental Toxicology Seminar (2) Fall, Winter, Spring.
-Presentation and discussion of current research problems and issues by students, postdoctoral fellows, faculty, and guests, covering the broad research and policy areas of environmental toxicology.
-(Bondy)
+298 Environmental Health Sciences Seminar (2) F,W,S. Presentation and discussion of current research problems and issues by students, postdoctoral fellows, faculty, and guests, covering the broad research and policy areas of environmental toxicology.
+(Luderer)

-299 A,B,C — Research Problems (1 to 12) Fall, Winter, Spring.
-Research work for the M.S. thesis or Ph.D. dissertation.
+299 Research Problems (1 to 12) F,W,S. Research work for the M.S. thesis or Ph.D. dissertation.
 (Staff)

 Graduate Courses in Epidemiology

-200 — Principles of Epidemiology (4).
+200 Principles of Epidemiology (4).
 Presents descriptive and experimental approaches to the recognition of the causal association of disease in the general population, as these approaches apply to populations using different student designs and models from the literature.
 Prerequisite: graduate standing or consent of instructor.

-204 — Biostatistics (4).
-Designed to help students develop an appreciation for the statistician's view of the research process, emphasizing biomedical research.
+for the statistician's view of the research process, emphasizing biomedical research.
 Instills an understanding of how statistical models are used to yield insights about the data that form evidence-based understanding of the world around us.
 Same as Public Health 204.

-205 — Environmental Epidemiology (4).
+205 Environmental Epidemiology (4).
 Concentrates on epidemiological approaches to the assessment of community environmental hazards; issues involved in environmental exposure estimation; interdisciplinary approaches to environmental epidemiology, including the use of biomarkers of exposures and susceptibility; epidemiological studies within the context of risk assessment.
 Prerequisite: graduate standing or consent of instructor.

 Graduate Courses in Public Health

-207 — Public Health Statistics (4).
-Surveys statistical methods for public health.
-Topics include descriptive statistics, probability models, likelihood functions, estimation, and hypothesis testing for categorical and continuous data.
-Students learn to use statistical software to perform epidemiologic data analysis.
-Prerequisites: Public Health 203 or similar introductory epidemiology course and Mathematics 2A or similar introductory calculus course; graduate standing or consent of instructor.
+207A,B Public Health Statistics (4,4) W,S. Surveys statistical methods for public health.
+Topics include descriptive statistics, probability models, likelihood functions, estimation, and hypothesis testing for categorical and continuous date.
+Student learn to use statistical software to perform epidemiologic data analysis.
+Prerequisites: Public Health 206 or similar introductory epidemiology course and Mathematics 2A or similar introductory calculus course; graduate standing or consent of instructor.

-276 — Toxic Chemicals in the Environment (4).
+276 Toxic Chemicals in the Environment (4).
 Industrial ecology of toxicants and their impacts on environmental quality and human health.
 Explores theoretical basis of toxicity thresholds and regulatory issues.
 Uses classic and contemporary research articles to understand the legacy of traditional toxicants, and to identify emerging threats.
 Prerequisite: graduate standing or consent of instructor.
 Same as Epidemiology 244.

-264 — Environmental Health Sciences I: Introduction to Environmental Health Science (4).
+264 Environmental Health Sciences I: Introduction to Environmental Health Science (4).
 Convergence of agents (chemical, physical, biological, or psychosocial) in the environment can emerge as diseases influenced by social, political, and economic factors, allowing them to become rooted in society.
 How these agents from various spheres come together and impact human health.
 Prerequisite: graduate standing or consent of instructor.
-Same as Environmental Health, Science, and Policy E224/Epidemiology 264/Environmental Toxicology 264.
+Same as Epidemiology 264/Environmental Health Sciences 264.

-View our 2011-12 Seminar Schedule »
+View our Seminar Schedule ›

-View more information on the Master's Programs »
+View more information on the Master's Programs ›

-View more information on the Doctoral Programs»
+View more information on the Doctoral Programs ›

-View the Environmental Toxicology Student Handbook»
+View the Environmental Health Sciences Student Handbook ›

-Director, Graduate Program in Environmental Toxicology
+Director, Graduate Program in Environmental Health Sciences

 uluderer@uci.edu